 If mashed potatoes give you life, or give life to someone you care enough about to mash potatoes with, check this out.
 This is how you make thick, creamy, savory mashed potatoes with zero butter.
 No butter!
 Sin mantequilla!
 Just no butter in there anywhere at all, and no margarine, either.
 All sly and crafty like, we’re going to replace the butter with roasted garlic.
 And then they’ll be Roasted Garlic Mashed Potatoes.
 That even sounds more delicious, plus garlic is really good for you.
 And butter doesn’t ward off vampires.
 Don’t even try it!

-9 medium-large potatoes
+- 9 regular medium-large potatoes

-1/2 tsp onion powder
+- 1 tsp onion powder

-about 1/4 tsp black pepper
+- about ¼ tsp fresh ground black pepper

 And there you have it!
 Roasted Garlic Mashed Potatoes.
-Low fat, low cholesterol, high fiber and quite possibly vegan.
+Low fat, low cholesterol, high fiber and vegan.
 See, mashed potatoes _can_ be an everyday food!
 I hope that brings you and/or your nearest and dearest true mashed potato joy.

 Thanks to Fitness for the idea.
 Confession: every time I’ve tried to roast garlic according to their method, I burned it.
 Be smarter than I apparently am if you try it.